Coolant leaks are one of the most common car mishaps that a driver can encounter.

 This is the first and most obvious tell-tale sign of a coolant leak.

-If the level is frequently low even after adding coolant, then you definitely have a problem.
+If the level is frequently low even after adding coolant, then you have a problem.

-Of course, in order to spot the problem on time, you have to check the coolant level on a regular basis.
+Of course, to spot the problem on time, you have to check the coolant level regularly.

 If you want to learn how to do this, click here for a separate article on that topic.